Shin Megami Tensei: Strange Journey (DS)

 Overall, I really enjoyed this game, though there were frustrating sections (the teleport maze), and the dungeons did get repetitive.
 The single biggest problem I had with it is one I eventually run into with every Atlus game, namely that I get bored of grinding for levels and items.
 In this instance, the fact that it's a DS game really helped; I could play for half an hour on my morning train ride, an hour at lunch, and half an hour on the train home and feel like I was making measurable progress instead of trudging through a constant slog.
 I would have liked to see more plot and character development, as well, given the skills I know Atlus can bring to bear in those departments, but the game is still a worthwhile investment.

-If you enjoyed this Shin Megami Tensei: Strange Journey review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Shin Megami Tensei: Strange Journey review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!